AlexisObel/Ob3l3xy.github.io/_posts/2024-04-02-AfricaHackonQ1Masterclass.md

 ![Alt Text](/assets/img/send.JPG)

-The challenge of retreiving data resurfaced at this point and I had to edit the GET request by adding the proxy server to replace `{{host}}` and inserted the authentication token which was obtained from the previous step so that I could retreive the user's data.
+The challenge of retreiving data resurfaced at this point and I had to edit the GET request by adding the proxy server to replace `host` and inserted the authentication token which was obtained from the previous step so that I could retreive the user's data.

 After sending the request I could see other user's information and a flag was founf for the user with ID number 2.